Historical Questions About the Resurrection (Special TSP Podcast for Easter)(Right click to download)

-“And their bones will rest in the earth, and their spirits will increase joy, and they will know that the LORD is an executor of judgment; but he will show mercy to hundreds and thousands, to all who love him.”But no, the early Christians took one further step: he had been risen from the grave.
+“And their bones will rest in the earth, and their spirits will increase joy, and they will know that the LORD is an executor of judgment; but he will show mercy to hundreds and thousands, to all who love him.”But no, the early Christians took one further step: they asserted Jesus had been risen from the grave.
 Why invent such a belief—particularly one that seemed so unlikely!

 To Die For